mitsukichi29-prog/aws-ec2-s3-log-upload/README.md

 - How IAM Access Keys are used for AWS CLI
 - How to upload files to S3 using AWS CLI

 ## Future improvements
 - Add CloudWatch monitoring and alarms
 - Automate uploads using cron
 - Apply least privilege IAM policy for S3 access

+## Alarm Test

+I simulated high CPU usage on the EC2 instance and verified that the CloudWatch alarm was triggered successfully.

+### Result
+- CPU utilization exceeded 70%
+- Alarm state changed from OK to ALARM
+- Notification email was received via SNS

+### Test Method
+- Generated CPU load using `yes > /dev/null`
+- Ran multiple processes to exceed CPU threshold